Zrrr1997/3D-Segmentation-Notes/Medical_Imaging/README.md

 Change quantization of the brightness levels (JND is around 2%) so that structures with very close density levels can be contrasted.

 ## Radiation dose
 Relatively low - average natural radiation per year.
+A larger radiation might incur if the resolution of the CT scan is increased.

 ## Application
 -	Tumor detection